codemasher/hoyolab-daily-checkin/Readme.md

           starrail: false
           tearsofthemis: false
 ```
 That's easy enough to understand, no?
-You will need to set `true` for each game you have registered with your Hoyoverse account, otherwise `false`.
+You will need to set `true` for each game you have registered with your Hoyoverse account, otherwise `false` or omit the parameter.
 If you want to check-in for more accounts, you need to duplicate the `Hoyolab check-in (Account X)` step and add secrets for each account.
 (Just be careful with the indentation, [YAML](https://en.wikipedia.org/wiki/YAML) is *very* picky about that...)

 When you're done editing, save/commit the file and head over to the [actions tab **(R)**](../../actions/workflows/checkin.yml) where a new workflow run should pop up.

-Update: it seems that editing via the web interface does not trigger a `git push` that would start a job run, so you will need to wait for the scheduled job in that case.
+*Update:* it seems that editing via the web interface does not always trigger a `git push` properly that would start a job run, so you will need to wait for the scheduled job in that case.

 <p align="center">
 	<img alt="The developer console" style="width: 550px; height: auto;" src="https://raw.githubusercontent.com/codemasher/hoyolab-daily-checkin/main/.github/images/job-done.png">